5 Management of patients on antiretroviral treatment

 6. What may affect the quality of life in these patients on successful treatment?

 The fact that they have a chronic illness and must remain on treatment for life.
-The price of antiretroviral drugs may also be high in the private sector.
+The price of ARVs may also be high in the private sector.
 These difficulties should be discussed with the treatment counsellor.

 Dosing for patients on first-line combination

-Most side effects get better after one to two months of treatment.
+Most side effects get better after 1 to 2 months of treatment.

-Where possible, prescribe as a fixed dose combination tablet of TDF, FTC and Efavirenz as a once daily tablet (e.g. Atripla or Odimune one tablet daily).
+Where possible, prescribe as a fixed dose combination tablet of TDF, FTC and dolutegravir as a once daily tablet.

 Dosing for patients on second-line combination

-If first-line treatment was TDF, FTC or 3TC and efavirenz or nevirapine, prescribe:
+If the first-line treatment was TDF, FTC or 3TC and efavirenz or nevirapine, prescribe:

 TDF should be continued in second-line treatment in patients with Hepatitis B (HepB surface antigen positive).
-Second-line treatment would then consist of three nucs, namely TDF, AZT, 3TC and LPV/r.
+Second-line treatment would then consist of 3 nucs, namely TDF, AZT, 3TC DTG or LPV/r.

 If first-line treatment was AZT or d4T, 3TC and efavirenz or nevirapine (i.e. old first line), prescribe:

-Most side effects get better after one to two months of treatment.
+Most side effects get better after 1 to 2 months of treatment.